dougeby/IntuneDocs/intune/early-edition.md

 ###  Block copy and paste between work and personal profiles in Android for Work <!-- 1098994 -->
 With this release, you are able to configure the work profile for  Android for Work to block copy and paste between work and personal apps.
 You can find this new setting in the **Device restrictions** profile for the **Android for Work** Platform in **Work profile settings**.

+### New behaviors for the Company Portal app for Android with work profiles <!---1485783--->
+When released by Apple, Intune will support iOS 11.

 ### Intune MAM & Outlook for Android add-ins  <!-- 1450688 -->
 In a few weeks, the Office team will announce add-ins for Outlook on Android.
 This add-in feature set already exists in Outlook on Windows, iOS, web and Mac.
 Because add-ins are managed via Exchange, users will be able to copy and share data and messages across Outlook and unmanaged add-in applications, unless access to add-ins is turned off by your Exchange admin.